 This seasonal activity is an effective and fun way to teach children how to care for a live animal without a long-term commitment!
 Teachers, this is the perfect seasonal science project for your classroom!

-- 1 container with bedding to keep them in
+- 1 container with lid and bedding to keep them in;

 Pick up date: Good Friday (adjustable for educators)

 After two weeks, return the chicks in their original container.
 The chicks will be placed with their friends to grow into happy, healthy hens on our farm.

 Sparta Mountain Farm’s Guide to

 - 2 chicks or ducklings;

 - Bag of chick/duckling feed.

 - You must supply a desk light for heat at night;